Nadex fees: How much does it cost to trade?

 Money transfer takes place using a real-time money transfer service.
 This is an option for people dealing with Nadex from outside of the US.
-It is the only option remaining to such people at times, and there is a brutal charge of $25 per settlement withdrawal.
+It is the only option remaining for such people at times, and there is a brutal charge of $25 per settlement withdrawal.

 It also holds that Nadex will never charge more than the withdrawal amount.
-It is possible to request a wire withdrawal or fund your account using wire transfer from 4:15 PM ET Monday to Thursday.
+It is possible to request a wire withdrawal or fund your account using a wire transfer from 4:15 PM ET Monday to Thursday.
 Other requests get processed by the next business day.